-Hugh Campbell is head of Architecture in the School of Architecture, Planning and Environmental Policy at University College Dublin.
+Hugh Campbell is Professor of Architecture in the School of Architecture, Planning and Environmental Policy at University College Dublin.

-His research focuses on modern and contemporary architecture in Ireland, the relationship between photography, architecture and built space, and the visual culture of cities.
-Recent publications include Space Framed: Photography, Architecture, and the Inhabited Environment; Architecture Filmmaking (2019), co-edited with Igea Troiani; Architecture 1600- 2000, volume 4 of the RIAi/Yale UP production Art and Architecture of Ireland; and a special issue of Architecture and Culture on Architecture and Film, also edited with Igea Troiani.
-With Nathalie Weadick, he was curator of Ireland’s pavilion at the 2008 Venice Biennale.
-The exhibition, The Lives of Spaces, was also shown at the RIBA in London.
+His research focuses on modern and contemporary architectural production, on the relationship between photography, architecture and built space, and on the visual culture of cities.
+His recent publications include Space Framed: Photography, Architecture, and the Inhabited Environment (2020); Architecture Filmmaking (2019), co-edited with Igea Troiani; and Architecture 1600- 2000, volume 4 of the RIA/Yale UP Art and Architecture of Ireland series (2014).
+With Grafton Architects, he curated the Close Encounter section of the 2018 Venice Biennale, Freespace.
+With Nathalie Weadick, he was curator of Ireland’s pavilion at the 2008 Venice Biennale, The Lives of Spaces.